Experience Something Amazing!

 We do not have a preschool or daycare program on campus, and therefore all students must demonstrate a basic readiness for kindergarten-level work in order to be accepted.
 To apply for Kindergarten, your child must be at least 2 1/2 years old, able to count objects to at least 20 independently, and know their entire alphabet and letter-sound associations.
 Students must be potty trained to the point where they require no assistance at the toilet and no longer take naps.

-If your child can already read and compute at or above a kindergarten level, even if they are under age 5, then they will be evaluated for enrollment into Bridge instead.
+If your child can already read and compute above a kindergarten level, even if they are under age 5, then they will be evaluated for enrollment into Bridge instead.
 Bridge students have a slightly longer school day with additional academic classes, so they must show social and developmental readiness for the advanced schedule.
 Students who are developmentally in between programs are enrolled in Kinder and can float to Bridge for specific subjects.

 Students in the elementary grades and higher must be evaluated for giftedness before applying to Joule.
 Most parents provide us with independent IQ test results, available from local psychologists, and/or evidence of enrollment in a public school gifted program.
 Either of these will fulfill the admission requirement.